-We respect your right to privacy and will only process personal information you provide to us in accordance with the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and other applicable privacy laws.
+We respect your right to privacy and will only process personal information you provide to us in accordance with the GDPR, the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and other applicable privacy laws.

 If you have any questions about how we collect, store and use personal information, or if you have any other privacy-related questions, please contact us by any of the following means: